quarree100/qScope_doc/source/frontend/programming.rst

     * :ref:`Calibration<calibration_mode>`

 TODO: is this right, or shall the mode be activated via session.current_mode = mode??: each mode has a function called ``activate()`` which is used to (re-)active the mode and set the specific display settings accordingly.
 Do I want to see a slider (or two)?
 Shall the basemap be visible?
 Define it here.

+TODO: game mode is activated in frontend loop:
+- it runs `session.active_mode.activate()` when new mode was set

 The ``__init__`` function is seldomly used, since it will be run in the beginning of the script (in ``session.py``), before the variables (e.g. ``grid``) are initialized.

 Specification of mode selector cells can be done by adjusting the tables in `q100viz/settings/`.
 All .csv files are used to assign functionality to grid cells by combining the cell's coordinates with a certain handle and color.